 3. Public Lands

-4.
+4. FEMA Mapped 100 year Floodplains

 5. Hazardous Waste Areas

-Provide all documentation and the consultant certification to the with a copy to the Engineer.
+Provide all documentation and the consultant certification to the Office of Environmental Services with a copy to the Engineer.

-Should the areas proposed for use by the Contractor outside the project right of way limits contain environmental resources the Contractor is responsible to the Department for all environmental clearances and permits prior to the beginning of work.
+Should the areas proposed for use by the Contractor outside the project right of way limits contain environmental resources the Contractor is responsible to the LPA for all environmental clearances and permits prior to the beginning of work.

-107.11 Contractor’s Use of the Project Right-of-Way or Other Department-Owned Property.
+107.11 Contractor’s Use of the Project Right-of-Way or Other LPA-Owned Property.

-A. Disposal of Waste Material and Construction Debris and Excavation of Borrow on the Project Right-of-Way or on Other Department-Owned Property.
-Dispose of waste material according to and dispose of construction debris according to .
-In addition to the rights granted in , the Contractor’s use of the Project Right-of-Way or other Department-owned property for the disposal of waste material and construction debris and excavation of borrow material is restricted as follows:
+A. Disposal of Waste Material and Construction Debris and Excavation of Borrow on the Project Right-of-Way or on Other LPA-Owned Property.
+Dispose of waste material according to 105.16 and dispose of construction debris according to 105.17.
+In addition to the rights granted in 104.03, the Contractor’s use of the Project Right-of-Way or other LPA-owned property for the disposal of waste material and construction debris and excavation of borrow material is restricted as follows:

-1. If the Contract Documents identify locations for the disposal of waste material and construction debris or excavation of borrow material within the Project Right-of-Way or on other Department-owned property, then only perform these operations in these designated locations.
+1. If the Contract Documents identify locations for the disposal of waste material and construction debris or excavation of borrow material within the Project Right-of-Way or on other LPA-owned property, then only perform these operations in these designated locations.

-2. If the Contract Documents do not identify locations for the disposal of waste material and construction debris or excavation of borrow material within the Project Right-of-Way or on other Department-owned property, then do not Bid assuming that the Department will make such locations available.
+2. If the Contract Documents do not identify locations for the disposal of waste material and construction debris or excavation of borrow material within the Project Right-of-Way or on other LPA-owned property, then do not Bid assuming that the LPA will make such locations available.

-If the Contractor’s request to use locations within the Project Right-of-Way or on other Department-owned property is approved by the Engineer, then the Department may allow the Contractor to dispose of waste material and construction debris or excavate borrow material for a fee of $0.50 per cubic yard.
+If the Contractor’s request to use locations within the Project Right-of-Way or on other LPA-owned property is approved by the Engineer, then the LPA may allow the Contractor to dispose of waste material and construction debris or excavate borrow material for a fee of $0.50 per cubic yard.

-B. Contractor’s Use of Portable Plants Within the Project Right-of-Way or on Other Department-Owned Property.
-The Contractor’s use of portable plants within the Project Right-of-Way or on other Department-owned property is limited as follows:
+B. Contractor’s Use of Portable Plants Within the Project Right-of-Way or on Other LPA-Owned Property.
+The Contractor’s use of portable plants within the Project Right-of-Way or on other LPA-owned property is limited as follows:

-1. If the Contract Documents identify locations within the Project Right-of-Way or on other Department-owned property to place a portable plant, then only place a portable plant in these designated locations subject to the requirements of .
+1. If the Contract Documents identify locations within the Project Right-of-Way or on other LPA-owned property to place a portable plant, then only place a portable plant in these designated locations subject to the requirements of 107.11.C.

-2. If the Contract Documents do not identify locations within the Project Right-of-Way or on other Department-owned property to place a portable plant, then do not bid assuming that the Department will make such locations available.
+2. If the Contract Documents do not identify locations within the Project Right-of-Way or on other LPA-owned property to place a portable plant, then do not bid assuming that the LPA will make such locations available.

-However, the Department will consider a Value Engineering Change Proposal () for the placement of a portable plant within the Project Right-of-Way or on other Department-owned property and, if accepted, may allow the use of a particular site on its property subject to the requirements of .

-C. Placement of a Portable Plant within the Project Right-of-Way or on Other Department-Owned Property.
-To place a portable plant within the Project Right-of-Way or on other Department-owned property, comply with the following requirements:
+C. Placement of a Portable Plant within the Project Right-of-Way or on Other LPA-Owned Property.
+To place a portable plant within the Project Right-of-Way or on other LPA-owned property, comply with the following requirements:

 1. Local noise ordinances.

-2. Obtain any necessary permits for the operation of the plant.
-Provide the Department with a copy of the information submitted to obtain the permit and a copy of the permit.
+2. Obtain any necessary EPA permits for the operation of the plant.
+Provide the LPA with a copy of the information submitted to obtain the permit and a copy of the permit.

 3. Provide the Engineer written certification that the plant will supply material only for the Project for which it was approved.
 Do not use the plant to supply any other project or to sell materials commercially.